Skip to content

 • Build and publish templates to the Tari Ootle network.

-This guide will walk you through installing the Tari Ootle CLI and using it to create, build, and deploy your first Tari Ootle Template.
+This guide will walk you through installing the Tari Ootle CLI and using it to create, build, and publish your first Tari Ootle Template.
 The CLI is a convenient tool for managing your templates.

 To install the Tari Ootle CLI, you can use Cargo, the Rust package manager.
 Run the following command in your terminal: